cristianexer/forecastico/README.md

 Adpot TypeScript

-Another Neural Network which could offer a value based on news and their influence.
+Another Neural Network which could offer a value based on news and their influence, but it's also needed a Neural Network to filter fake news.

 Multiple API Layers with multiple Neural Networks